 What I love most about my friend is her consideration of my feelings in how she told me.
 She didn’t brag about her ability to conceive in such a short amount of time, she didn’t tell me around a big group of people, she didn’t even tell me in person.
 I didn’t even get a phone call with the news.
 Instead, she told me via text message and boy was I relieved to be in the comfort of my home and reading it by myself.
 Don’t get me wrong, I am extremely happy for her, but I had to take a sigh of relief that I wasn’t around a big group of people when the announcement was made.

-Telling your “fertility-challenged” friend you are pregnant is never easy, but I have listed a few tips that I think will help when “sharing” your news…or at least they are my own personal tips of how I would like my friends/family to share their awesome news with me 🙂
+Telling your “fertility-challenged” friend you are pregnant is never easy.
+This is why I have created a list with a few tips that I think will help when “sharing” your news.

 1. Please don’t try to hide your news.
 The worst thing ever is to find out from another friend, acquaintance, or through social media such as Facebook (unless it is a private message), twitter or instagram.